-Introduction: Making Skittles - an Outdoor Throwing Game With a Unique Carrying Case
+Introduction: Making Molkky - an Outdoor Throwing Game With a Unique Carrying Case

 This game is based on a Finnish throwing game which consists of 12 numbered sticks and one throwing stick.
 It is a very easy game to learn and can be enjoyed by both young and old.
 The rules of the game are attached in a PDF file.